Malcolm Macdonald (engineer)

 Malcolm Macdonald FRAeS FRSA FRSE FREng is a Scottish space technology engineer, academic, and director.
-He is a Professor and the Chair of Applied Space Technology at the University of Strathclyde, and a visiting professor at University College Dublin.
+He is a Professor and the Chair of Applied Space Technology at the University of Strathclyde, President-elect of the Royal Aeronautical Society, and a visiting professor at University College Dublin.
 He was Director of the Scottish Centre of Excellence in Satellite Applications, SoXSA, from 2014 - 2020, and a non-executive member of the UK Space Agency Steering Board from 2017 - 2020.
-He is an acknowledged expert in space research, and in 2021 was referred to in the media as "Scotland's leading space expert".
+He is an acknowledged expert in space research, and is often described in the media as "Scotland's leading space expert".

 Education

 Malcolm Macdonald studied at University of Glasgow, graduating with a first in Aerospace engineering in 2000.
 He completed his doctoral research in Astrodynamics at University of Glasgow from then until the end of 2002, graduating in 2005, where we studied with Colin R. McInnes.

 Career and research

 After completing his doctoral research Macdonald continued to work with Colin R. McInnes as his Research Assistant until the end of 2004.
 In 2005 Macdonald joined SCISYS where he worked on projects including LISA Pathfinder and ADM-Aeolus, prior to joining the University of Strathclyde in 2008.

 Macdonald describes himself as "a professional space technology engineer, working in academia".
 His research is in space technology, including small satellites and solar sails, as well as astrodynamics, and network science.
 He was awarded the 2016 Royal Society of Edinburgh Sir Makdougall Brisbane Medal, for "outstanding research work in the development and application of space mission systems to challenge conventional ideas and advance new concepts in the exploration and exploitation of space."
 He was elected a fellow of the Royal Society of Edinburgh in 2021.

 Macdonald was the only non-US member of a National Academies of Sciences, Engineering, and Medicine's committee on Achieving Science Goals with CubeSats, and a member of the Committee on Space Research (COSPAR) Study Group on Small Satellites for Space Sciences.
 He was also a member of International Academy of Astronautics study group 4.23 on Post-Mission Disposal for Micro and Smaller Satellites: Concepts and Trade Studies.

 Macdonald has been an associate editor of the American Institute of Aeronautics and Astronautics (AIAA) Journal of Guidance, Control, and Dynamics since 2009, and led the development of The International Handbook of Space Technology, as well as contributing several chapters.
 This Handbook has sixty contributing authors, including high-profile contributors from Japan, Europe, and the US, including a foreword by Elon Musk.

 Macdonald is also involved in the commercialisation of space through his role as the director of the Scottish Centre of Excellence in Satellite Applications, which supports the application of space data and services as well as the development of technology that enables this data and services.
-He also founded the Data.Space conference, held annually in Glasgow, and which attracts c-suite speakers and thought leaders from across the world.
+He also founded the Data.Space conference, which was held annually in Glasgow, and attracted c-suite speakers and thought leaders from across the world.